3 Common Plumbing Myths You Should Stop Believing

 Minor leaks caused by worn washers, loose parts, or mineral buildup can often be resolved without calling a plumber.
 Homeowners can replace O-rings, clean aerators, tighten loose connections, or install a new cartridge with simple tools like a wrench, screwdriver, and plumber’s tape.

 However, some faucet problems require professional assistance.
-If a leak persists after DIY repairs, if multiple fixtures are leaking at once, or if there is water damage inside walls, it’s time to call a plumber.
-Ignoring serious plumbing issues can result in higher water bills, structural damage, and costly repairs.
+If a leak persists after DIY repairs, if multiple fixtures are leaking at once, or if there is water damage inside walls, it’s time to call a licensed plumber.
+Ignoring serious plumbing issues can lead to higher water bills, structural damage, and costly repairs.

 Key takeaways for effective plumbing maintenance include: